expo/expo/guides/Wrtiting scannable titles and headings.md

-# Writing headings optimized for search
+# Writing document titles and headings optimized for search

-In Expo documentation, _headings_ provide structure and reference points to help developers search and scan any document.
+In Expo documentation, document _titles_ and section _headings_ provide structure and reference points to help developers search and scan any document.
 Part of our job is to help them reach the point they need to solve their problem.

 Following suggestions and tips from this guide will help you to write document titles and section headings that are easy to search and make a document scannable.